-"The Voice" is a vocal competition series modeled after Holland's top-rated vocal talent discovery show, "The Voice of Holland."
-Hosted by Carson Daly, the show features four musician coaches: Adam Levine and Blake Shelton, Alicia Keys and Miley Cyrus who will coach only the most talented vocalists.
+The three-time Emmy Award-winning “The Voice” is a vocal competition series modeled after Holland's top-rated vocal talent discovery show, "The Voice of Holland."
+Hosted by Carson Daly, the show features four musician coaches: Adam Levine and Blake Shelton, Alicia Keys and Gwen Stefani who will coach only the most talented vocalists.

 The show's innovative format features three stages of competition: the first begins with the blind audition, then the competition enters into a battle rounds, and finally, the live performance.
 The show's casting team is working with the music industry and searching the country for the best singers to bring to the blind audition process